matthew771-1/Gator/README.md

 # Or adjust the bot confidence calculation:
 if instant_ratio > 0.5:  # Instead of 0.7
     bot_confidence = 95.0

+# Change analysis window (default is 3600 seconds = 1 hour):
+if time_delta > 1800:  # 30 minutes instead of 1 hour
+    break
 ```

+**Note for EVM**: The analysis includes both regular ETH transactions and ERC20 token transfers.
+Token transfers are automatically detected and included in the reaction speed analysis.

 ---